The Basics Of Business Branding

 In the free market, your brand is what makes you different from your competitors.
 It is what gives you a clear

-the design is the first thing that immediately makes your brand stand out, it is your story that gives all those
+While the design is the first thing that immediately makes your brand stand out, it is your story that gives all

-things a purpose and something that is going to resonate with your customer base.
-In the following segments, we are
+those things a purpose and something that is going to resonate with your customer base.
+In the following segments,

 |When you are starting a business, you are inevitably building a brand, which can